llm-bible/llm-bible.github.io/_publications/zhang2023ask.markdown

 bibkey: zhang2023ask
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.17878"}
-tags: ['Prompting', 'RAG', 'Reinforcement Learning', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['Prompting', 'RAG', 'Reinforcement Learning', 'Tools', 'Training Techniques']
 ---
 Existing dialogue models may encounter scenarios which are not well-represented in the training data, and as a result generate responses that